QuickBirdEng/XCoordinator/README.md

 ⚠️ XCoordinator does not check at compile-time, whether a deep link can be executed.
 Rather it uses assertionFailures to inform about incorrect chaining at runtime, when it cannot find an appriopriate router for a given route.
 Keep this in mind when changing the structure of your app.

-### ↩️ RedirectionRouter & RedirectionCoordinator
+### 🚏 Redirection

 Let's assume, there is a route type called `HugeRoute` with more than 10 routes.
 To decrease coupling, `HugeRoute` needs to be split up into mutliple route types.
 As you will discover, many routes in `HugeRoute` use transitions dependent on a specific rootViewController, such as `push`, `show`, `pop`, etc. XCoordinator has two solutions for you to solve such a case, if splitting up routes by introducing a new router/coordinator is not an option.

 A `RedirectionRouter` can be used to map a new route type onto generalized `SuperRoute` routes.
 A `RedirectionRouter` is independent of the `TransitionType` of its superRouter.
-Either use `RedirectionRouter.init(viewController: UIViewController, superRouter: AnyRouter<SuperRoute>, map: ((RouteType) -> SuperRoute)?)`  or subclass it by overriding `mapToSuperRoute(_ route: RouteType) -> SuperRoute`.
+You can use `RedirectionRouter.init(viewController:superRouter:map:)`  or subclassing by overriding `mapToSuperRoute(_:)` to create a `RedirectionRouter`.

 A `RedirectionCoordinator` is not dependent on a specific `SuperRoute`, instead it uses its `superTransitionPerformer` to perform transitions.
 In contrast to transitioning to a new coordinator, a `RedirectionCoordinator` uses its `superTransitionPerformer`'s root view controller to perform transitions.
 Due to constraints of UIKit, this is especially helpful when nesting routes dependent on a `UINavigationController`, since pushing navigation controllers on top of each other is not prohibited.
-Similar to the `RedirectionRouter`, you can use `RedirectionCoordinator` by providing a prepareTransition-closure to map from a route to a transition or by subclassing.
+Similar to the `RedirectionRouter`, you can use `RedirectionCoordinator` by providing a prepareTransition-closure to map from a route to a transition or by subclassing including the overriding of `prepareTransition(for:)`.

 The following table describes how using a `RedirectionRouter`, `RedirectionCoordinator` and creating a new coordinator independent from a superCoordinator stack up: